What can I do at home to improve my broadband connection?

-- Upgrade to one of the latest Telstra-branded modems.
-We recommend using a Telstra modem to maximise broadband performance.
-Contact us if you need a new Telstra-branded modem.
+You could upgrade to one of the latest Telstra-branded modems.
+We recommend using a Telstra Smart Modem to maximise broadband performance.
+Contact us if you need a new Telstra Smart Modem.

-Telstra Tech Support is unable to assist with non-Telstra modems and devices.
-We do offer a Telstra Platinum service in person, and over the phone, that may be able to help with non-Telstra equipment and more advanced enquiries.
-(Additional fees apply)
+Note: Telstra Tech Support is unable to assist with non-Telstra modems and devices.
+We offer a Telstra Platinum service in person, and over the phone, that may be able to help with non-Telstra equipment and more advanced issues.
+(Additional fees apply.)